 Topic intro Guiding Topics How do we ensure kids experience hope, dignity, and belonging?
-Grounded in the following discussions How do we think about student experiences as a way of honouring and supporting student sense of self?
-Topic 1 Oct 2 Course overview Orientation to the Course Technologies Inclusion and equity Our course agreement : the Syllabus Alberta Inclusion documents; revisit models of disability (social, medical, economic) Initial personal statements about inclusion and diversity Topic 2 Oct 9 Teachers can use frameworks, such as UDL and MTSS/RTI, to design for learner variability, neurodivergence, and cultural fluency to minimize disabling practices.
+Grounded in the following discussions: How do we think about student experiences as a way of honouring and supporting student sense of self?
+Topic 1 Oct 3 Course overview Orientation to the Course Technologies Inclusion and equity Our course agreement: the Syllabus Alberta Inclusion documents; revisit models of disability (social, medical, economic) Initial personal statements about inclusion and diversity Topic 2 Oct 11 Teachers can use frameworks, such as UDL and MTSS/RTI, to design for learner variability, neurodivergence, and cultural fluency to minimize disabling practices.
 How do teachers intentionally plan for diverse student needs?
 How do we integrate choice and agency into our routines/practices?
-UDL, Reconciliation, Anti-racism (connected to Dodginghorse) Introduction to Multi-tier intervention design, MTSS/ RTI at school and classroom level: UDL/Tier 1, UBD Accommodation/intervention/ modification conversation Cultural and identity considerations Placing student dignity at the center of our pedagogy Brief intro the brain development Topic 3 Oct 16 Overview of Emotional Executive Functions.
+UDL, Reconciliation, Anti-racism (connected to Dodginghorse) Introduction to Multi-tier intervention design, MTSS/ RTI at school and classroom level: UDL/Tier 1, UBD Accommodation/intervention/ modification conversation Cultural and identity considerations Placing student dignity at the center of our pedagogy Brief intro the brain development Topic 3 Oct 17 Overview of Emotional Executive Functions.
 How do EFs support social skill development and healthy relationships?
 Do we help students develop social and interpersonal skills?
 How do EFs contribute to emotional development and regulation?
-Personal/societal expectations and beliefs about student need for emotional regulation and how do pedagogical beliefs shape discussions and practices around classroom management EF and Social Skills - presume competence and identifying underdeveloped skills Notions of Motivation, Culture, Belonging Topic 4 Oct 23 Frameworks for well-being - belonging, identity, well-being, culturally responsive models of inclusion How do we design with ethical care for the wellbeing of all students?
+Personal/societal expectations and beliefs about student need for emotional regulation and how do pedagogical beliefs shape discussions and practices around classroom management EF and Social Skills - presume competence and identifying underdeveloped skills Notions of Motivation, Culture, Belonging Topic 4 Oct 24 Frameworks for well-being - belonging, identity, well-being, culturally responsive models of inclusion How do we design with ethical care for the wellbeing of all students?
 How do our own worldview and experience shape our teaching identity and positionality?
-Understanding our own worldview of education, students, teachers, evaluation and what has shaped it Consider frameworks for teaching belonging - Christian education, cultural fluency, culturally responsive design, creating cultures of belonging and growth Topic 5 Oct 30 Overview of Cognitive EFs, role of memory and processing for planning ad organization.
+Understanding our own worldview of education, students, teachers, evaluation and what has shaped it Consider frameworks for teaching belonging - Christian education, cultural fluency, culturally responsive design, creating cultures of belonging and growth Topic 5 Oct 31 Overview of Cognitive EFs, role of memory and processing for planning ad organization.
 What supports do students require for cognitive executive functions?
 Including organization - of materials, of thinking, and implementing across situations?
 Executive functions related to memory, processing, organization, attention and academic task completion.
-Understanding the brain and the components that are related to Executive Functions (we will return to these frequently) Intro to Tier 2 design as progressive supports and scaffolding, assessment and UDL within tasks Topic 6 Nov 13 Applying principles of UDL to literacy development How does neuroscience help us understand good practices and learner variability for diverse learners as they develop literacy/ The underlying cognitive processes that lead to learner variability in language thinking Neuroscience of becoming a reader/writer Rote versus Conceptual frameworks for /reading/writing Designing for learner variability through Tier 1/UDL and Tier 2 frameworks Topic 7 Nov 20 Applying principles of UDL to math development How does neuroscience help us understand good practices and learner variability for diverse learners as they develop numeracy?
-The underlying cognitive processes that lead to learner variability in numerical thinking Neuroscience of developing numerical fluency Rote versus Conceptual frameworks for math Designing for learner variability through Tier 1/UDL and Tier 2 frameworks Topic 8 Nov 27 Core Strategies for Instructional Design including Assessment for equity for all students.
-How do we design for equitable teaching through assessment practices?
-Application of the course content to your FE 700 planning, assessment, relationship building, legal frameworks, resource selection, and centering student dignity through the application of learning theories
+Understanding the brain and the components that are related to Executive Functions (we will return to these frequently) Intro to Tier 2 design as progressive supports and scaffolding, assessment and UDL within tasks Topic 6 Nov 7 Applying principles of UDL to literacy development How does neuroscience help us understand good practices and learner variability for diverse learners as they develop literacy/ The underlying cognitive processes that lead to learner variability in language thinking Neuroscience of becoming a reader/writer Rote versus Conceptual frameworks for /reading/writing Designing for learner variability through Tier 1/UDL and Tier 2 frameworks Topic 7 Nov 21 Applying principles of UDL to math development How does neuroscience help us understand good practices and learner variability for diverse learners as they develop numeracy?
+The underlying cognitive processes that lead to learner variability in numerical thinking Neuroscience of developing numerical fluency Rote versus Conceptual frameworks for math Designing for learner variability through Tier 1/UDL and Tier 2 frameworks Topic 8 Nov 28 Core Strategies for Instructional Design including: Assessment for equity for all students. - Application of the course content to your FE 700 planning, assessment, relationship building, legal frameworks, resource